 Our collective history is punctuated by tragedies, and while these tragedies need to be faced head-on, the following discussion may be upsetting for some readers.
 For many Americans, the announcement this past June that the graves of 215 children were found in Kamloops, Canada, was the first time they had heard of residential schools for Indigenous children, or that there were atrocities visited on the students who attended them.
 Since then, more than 1,000 graves of First Nations children have been located at other former residential schools in Canada.

-Public discourse around this long-ignored history is growing, and the US boarding schools that provided a blueprint for Canadian residential schools are facing a much needed reckoning as well.
+Public discourse around this long-ignored history is growing, and the US boarding schools that provided a blueprint for Canadian residential schools are facing a much-needed reckoning as well.
 Investigations into potential burial sites at boarding schools have taken place at several former Indian schools, and no doubt will be given greater scrutiny with the renewed focus from the Department of the Interior into this tragic history.
-As tribes, survivors, and our larger community grapple with the horror of what students experienced in these schools, there are also many questions about the history of these institutions and how they connect to larger political and social issues faced by Indigenous peoples.
+As Tribes, survivors, and our larger community grapple with the horror of what students experienced in these schools, there are also many questions about the history of these institutions and how they connect to larger political and social issues facing Indigenous peoples.

-The Bureau of Indian Affairs (BIA) established twenty-five federally-run, off-reservation Indian boarding schools.
+Between 1819 and 1969, the Bureau of Indian Affairs (BIA) established over 408 boarding schools across the country.
 The first such school was the infamous Carlisle Indian Industrial School in Pennsylvania in 1879, started by Richard Henry Pratt, whose philosophy of “Kill the Indian, Save the Man” came to dominate the boarding school ethos.
 The Carlisle School itself was converted from military barracks, and Pratt encouraged abusive practices to strip students of their identities and language—to “obliterate and forget” their Tribal culture, in the words of the school newspaper—as well as corporal punishment to force “white” behaviors.

-Carlisle became the model for subsequent schools across the country, including the Teller Institute in Grand Junction and the Fort Lewis Indian School on what is today Fort Lewis College in Durango.
+Carlisle became the model for subsequent schools across the country, including the Teller Institute in Grand Junction and the Fort Lewis Indian School in Hesperus, Colorado.
 A devotee of Pratt’s philosophy, Senator Henry Moore Teller sought to replicate Pratt’s methods at the Teller Institute, which housed approximately two hundred students at any given time.
-Publicly, the goal was to teach Native children skills that could be applied in the factories in the industrialized northeast United States, or to teach subsistence agriculture to ease the transition to reservation life.
+Publicly, the goal was to teach Native children skills that could be applied in the factories in the industrialized northeastern United States, or to teach subsistence agriculture to ease the transition to reservation life.
 Curriculum focused on vocational training, which in reality meant long hours of hard labor for the children.
 They were used as free sources of labor for both the schools and local communities.
 For instance, students trained in farming were hired out to farm and ranch families surrounding the schools.
 The Teller Institute also had a rigorous carpentry program, and by the time the school closed in 1911, eleven of the twelve buildings had been built by student labor.

-The early years of boarding schools documented more student deaths than graduations, and subsequent records around deaths and disappearances are poor or misleading, as sick children were sometimes sent home to die.
-Children who escaped and died of exposure to the elements were also not added to death records.
+It can be difficult to know exactly how many students passed away at the boarding schools.
+There were a high number of deaths in the early years from diseases such as tuberculosis, and in some places as high as one in ten students may have died.
+Subsequent records around deaths and disappearances are poor or misleading, as sick children were often sent home to die.
+Children who escaped and died of exposure to the elements, or who died while laboring under the outing program were similarly excluded from death records.
 As an example, the Mount Pleasant Indian School in Michigan documented the deaths of five students throughout its forty-year existence, but Tribal research in 2010 confirmed that at least 227 children had died there.

-By 1926 there were more than 60,000 Native students between the ages of six and twenty in 367 boarding schools across the country, representing nearly 83 percent of Native children of schooling age.
+By 1926 there were more than 60,000 Native students between the ages of six and twenty in 367 boarding schools across the country, representing nearly eighty-three percent of Native children of schooling age.
 The 1928 Meriam Report offered a scathing indictment of the boarding school system and the federal government’s treatment of Native people more broadly.
 The report’s authors did not mince words about the schools, writing that "The survey staff finds itself obliged to say frankly and unequivocally that the provisions for the care of the Indian children in boarding schools are grossly inadequate."
 The Meriam Report helped pave the way for the Indian Reorganization Act of 1934, which allowed more self-control by Native Tribes, including increased autonomy over local schools and curricula.
-By the 1960s, more schools became Tribally controlled and conditions substantially improved.
-Some former boarding schools remain educational institutions like Fort Lewis College, which today focuses on providing higher education opportunities for Native students.
-Others like the Phoenix Indian School in Arizona are now places of remembrance.
+By the 1960s, Tribes gained more control over schools, and conditions substantially improved.
+Some former boarding schools like Fort Lewis College remain educational institutions which today focus on providing higher education opportunities for Native students.
+Others like the Phoenix Indian School in Arizona are now sites of remembrance.

 The legacy of the federal boarding schools is complicated and dark.
-These programs of assimilation were a continuation of the attempted genocide of numerous Tribes and Indigenous people at various times over centuries in what is now the United States, another method of extinguishing cultures and young lives after decades of war had failed to solve “the Indian Problem.”
-Many students who survived the schools were left with life-long physical and emotional scars, which continue to impact their descendants through generational trauma.
-Other students died, separated from their families and those who loved them, without even enough consideration from school authorities to return their bodies to their people.
-Forgetting these students, losing their graves, was another attempt in a long line of programs meant to erase Native people.
-Confronting the truth of what happened at these schools is a necessary step in supporting healing in Tribal communities.
+These programs of assimilation were a continuation of the attempted genocide the United States government perpetrated against numerous Tribes and Indigenous people at various times over centuries.
+It was just one facet of a generational campaigned aimed at extinguishing cultures and young lives after decades of war failed to solve “the Indian Problem.”
+Many students who survived the schools were left with life-long physical and emotional scars, many of which linger on in the form of generational trauma. .
+Many of the students who died passed away while separated from their families and those who loved them without even enough consideration from school authorities to return their bodies.
+Forgetting these students and losing their graves was yet another in a long line of programs meant to erase Native people.
+Confronting the truth of what happened is just the first necessary step in acknowledging this shameful history and supporting healing in Tribal communities.

 For Further Reading